 Closing the distance between them, Marco twirled a finger in Cara's auburn hair as he spoke.
 "You look very hot, but I'm hungry," he leaned back, dropping his eyes to her core before continuing, "May I unwrap you?"

-Biting her lip, Cara nodded as the wetness from her arousal ran down her thigh.
+Cara nodded and bit her lip as the wetness from her arousal became more prevalent.

 The achingly slow removal of her clothing gave Cara the time to ogle her fiancé.
-He hovered over her 5'6" frame at 6'5" tall.
-Marco had recently turned 28, but was already sporting a very sexy dusting of salt and pepper hair that complimented the tan the June sun had created.
+He hovered over her 5'6" frame at 6'3" tall.
+Marco had recently turned 28, but was already sporting a very sexy dusting of salt and pepper hair that complimented a golden tan the June sun had created.
 His muscular build was compliments of his firefighter gig.
-Unable to resist him any longer, she stared into his brown eyes, "Marco..."
+Unable to resist him any longer, she gazed lustfully into his brown eyes, "Marco..."

-Just as needy after finding her naked under the wrap dress, Marco made short work of his own clothing and deposited Cara onto the bed.
-Kneeling between her legs, he kissed her lips sweetly as he slid home.
+Just as needy after finding her naked under the wrap dress, Marco made short work of his own clothing and nimbly deposited Cara onto the bed.
+Kneeling between her legs, Marco kissed her deeply as he fervently slid home.

 Cara gasped before chuckling out a question that was on her mind.
 "What happened to being hungry and using the goodies I saw on the nightstand?"

 "I couldn't wait that long.
-Anyway, the night is still young," he confessed, sliding his dick back in to the hilt and increasing his pace.
+Anyway, the night is still young," he confessed while sliding his dick out of her pussy and then back in to the hilt, before increasing his pace.